corrode/corrode.github.io/content/mentorship/_index.md

 <section class="pro-section pro-value-prop">
 <div class="pro-container-narrow">
 <h2 id="how-it-works" class="pro-section-title">Work on your projects, at your pace.</h2>
-<p class="pro-section-subtitle">We'll focus on what sparks <em>your curiosity</em>.</p>
+<p class="pro-section-subtitle">We'll focus on what sparks joy and <em>your curiosity</em>.</p>
 <div class="pro-value-content">
 <div class="pro-value-item">
-<h2>Discover the joy of <span class="highlight">Rust</span></h2>
+<h2>Learn Rust <span class="highlight">Thoroughly</span></h2>
 <p>We'll cover ownership, lifetimes, and design patterns from the ground up.
 Learn what separates the good from the best, and write production-ready Rust code you can maintain for years to come.</p>
 <img src="/mentorship/ferris-master.png" alt="Ferris the Crab as a Wizard" class="pro-value-image" />
 <p>You'll gain the confidence to "open the hood" and see how things really work, moving past surface-level abstractions.
-We'll dive into the standard library source code and learn how to navigate it without any additional tools.</p>
+We might dive into the standard library source code and learn how to navigate it without any additional tools.</p>
 </div>

 <div class="pro-value-item">
 <h2>Systems Design & <span class="highlight">Project Structure</span></h2>
-<p>Bring your own projects or work on mine.
+<p>Bring your own projects.
 We'll explore how to structure applications and make design trade-offs in a way that feels natural, logical, and scales beautifully.</p>
 <img src="/mentorship/ferris-learn.png" alt="Ferris the Crab reading a book" class="pro-value-image" />
 </div>

 <div class="pro-value-item">
 <h2>Learn Generously with Code Review</h2>
 <p>Learning how to give and receive kind, constructive feedback is an essential skill.
-I'll help you spot areas for improvement, communicate them effectively, and foster a collaborative engineering culture in your team.</p>
+I'll help you spot areas for improvement, communicate them effectively, and foster a collaborative engineering culture.</p>
 <img src="/mentorship/ferris-builder.png" alt="Ferris the Crab surfing" class="pro-value-image" />
 </div>